San411/Compact-Binary-System/README.md

 # Compact-Binary-System
-To calculate the mass and spin of the remnant black hole/Neutron star from a binary system merger.
-Based on the equations given by Deng Can-Min
 ![CBS](Images/CBS.jpg)

+Recently, many gravitational wave events from compact binary mergers have been detected by LIGO.
+Determining the final mass and spin of the remnant black holes (RBHs) is a fundamental issue and is also important in astrophysics.Unified models for predicting the final mass and spin of the RBHs from compact binary mergers is proposed.